FSB signals direct regulation of shadow banks coming

 Carney, also Bank of Canada governor, said higher capital and liquidity standards for mainstream banks will create incentives to push activities to the shadow sector.

-The FSB lists money market funds, special investment vehicles, securitisation and securities lending in the $60 trillion sector.
+The FSB lists money market funds, special investment vehicles, securitisation and securities lending in the $60 trillion (37.32 trillion pound) sector.

 Jurisdictions like the United States and the European Union are already approving rules to crack down on areas like securitisation and money market funds but the FSB wants a common global approach to avoid regulatory gaming.